 What is the federal six-transaction limit?

 Regulation D is a federal regulation that restricts all types of savings accounts to six “convenient” transactions per month.
 This includes checks, debit card payments, phone transfers and automatic transactions like bill pay.
+But this regulation is temporarily suspended, so check with your bank to see if this policy is still in place.

 Pros and cons of money market vs. checking account